 The Policy Practice undertakes policy work in developing countries, and advises and trains governments, development agencies, civil society organisations and companies.
 We provide practical, innovative solutions based on realistic assessments of the challenges and opportunities facing developing countries.
-Our multi- disciplinary approach uses 'The New Political Economy Perspective' to understand the processes of socio-economic change and their effect on the implementation of development programmes.
+Our multi- disciplinary approach uses the political economy perspective to understand the processes of socio-economic change and their effect on the implementation of development programmes.
+Learn more about us.

 (18/12/2014) Gareth Williams' and Adam Burke's work on donor approaches to managing risk in fragile states has been published by OECD.
 Download here.Political considerations relevant to Energy and Economic Growth